Glennobi/MS1-Project-Glennobi/README.md

     *	Imagery used reflects former project
     *	The Bootstrap CSS frame work will be used, with custom CSS styling where needed for local colours and logo, or challenging responsiveness issues.

-# Features

-## Existing Features
-*	Feature 1, Navigation - allows users to navigate easily between each of the four pages, using buttons, common on each of the four pages of the website, without needing to use the browser refresh or “back” buttons.
-It’s browser independent, once you stay on the site.
-*	Feature 2, External Links – 1 to the CADi owner’s LinkedIn profile, one to Skype.
-These will be opened on a separate page, to ensure our user and their browser will “stick” with our site until they close it.
-*   Feature 3, A link to create and ope an email to CADi by the user
-*   Feature 4, External links to CADi past work, experiences, qualifications
-*	Feature 5, Enquiry form – The 4th page will be a full user enquiry form, with toggle buttons to select the appropriate services a user wants to enquire on.
-The form will take input, but will not be active at this stage of the course (MS1).
-*   Feature 6, ONE subtle "Find Us" link to open location in Google Maps in seperate tab.

-## Features Left to Implement
-*	Enable Feature 5 – Enable the Enquiry form, to generate real user enquiries to be easily and quickly submitted.
-*	Develop fully active features - and enable 3 more dynamic functions on a new page - develop blog, news and map location sections.
-*	Tie in to accounting and payment systems like Stripe or PayPal.

 # Technologies Used
 I used the following technologies to design, document, construct, test, deliver and deploy this project:
 *	Wireframing and Design: